dylan-lang/opendylan/documentation/core-reference/source/threads.rst

 *******************
-The Threads Library
+The Threads Module
 *******************

 Introduction
 ============

-The Threads library provides a portable threads interface for Dylan.
-The Threads library is designed to map easily and efficiently onto the threads facilities provided by all common operating systems.
+The Threads module provides a portable threads interface for Dylan.
+The Threads module is designed to map easily and efficiently onto the threads facilities provided by all common operating systems.

-The Threads library is called *threads*.
-All documented bindings are exported from the module *threads*.
+All documented bindings are exported from the module *threads* in the *dylan* library.

 Multi-thread semantics
 ======================

-The Threads library provides multiple threads of control within a single space of objects and module variables.
+The Threads module provides multiple threads of control within a single space of objects and module variables.
 Each thread runs in its own independent stack.
 The mechanism by which the threads are scheduled is not specified, and it is not possible to determine how the execution of